Plastic Pollution Hurts Wildlife

 Plastic Pollution and Lake Ontario Wildlife

-All of the examples highlighting plastic pollution from marine environments are not to undermine that this is also a pressing issue in freshwater aquatic environments.
+All of the examples highlighting plastic pollution from marine environments do not undermine that this is also a pressing issue in freshwater aquatic environments.

 Cormorants in Lake Ontario, for example, have been documented incorporating plastic into their nests.
 A study done in 2020 at the Leslie St. Spit in Toronto examined 50 cormorant nests and found that every single one contained anthropogenic (human-made) materials, with plastic making up over half of the items found.